-The wide lane wave length, $L_w$ , is the difference of the two GPS frequencies, $L_1$ - $L_2$ .
-So, "c" (speed of light) $\div$ (1575.42 MHz - 1227.60 MHz) or 299,792.458 Km/sec $\div$ 347.82 MHz = 0.862 m effective wave length.
-This longer wave length is more readily resolved compared to the $L_1$ frequency wave length of 0.190 m, or $L_2$ frequency wave length of 0.240 m.
+The wide lane wave length, L_w , is the difference of the two GPS frequencies, L_1 - L_2 .
+So, "c" (speed of light) \div (1575.42 MHz - 1227.60 MHz) or 299,792.458 Km/sec \div 347.82 MHz = 0.862 m effective wave length.
+This longer wave length is more readily resolved compared to the L_1 frequency wave length of 0.190 m, or L_2 frequency wave length of 0.240 m.
 However, the wide lane combination adds about 6 times the "noise" to the observable, and about 1.28 times to the ionospheric effect.

-The narrow lane wave length, $L_n$ , is the sum of the two GPS frequencies, $L_1 + L_2$ .
-So, c (speed of light) $\div$ (1575.42 MHz + 1227.60 MHz) or 299,792.458 Km/sec $\div$ 2803.02 MHz = 0.107 m wave length.
-The narrow wave length makes the ambiguity hard to resolve for this combination, but helps detect cycle slips, compute Doppler frequencies and to validate the integer resolution.
+The narrow lane wave length, L{n_1} is the sum of the two GPS frequencies, $L_1 + L_2$.
+So, c (speed of light) \div (1575.42 MHz + 1227.60 MHz) or 299,792.458 Km/sec \div 2803.02 MHz = 0.107 m wave length.
+The narrow wave length makes the ambiguity hard to resolve for this combination, but helps detect cycle slips and to validate the integer resolution.

-The "Ionosphere free" or, as commonly called, "L3" linear combination of the frequencies can eliminate most of the ionosphere error (phase advance, group code delay) in the observables but should not be relied on for the final solution for short baselines because of the additional noise introduced into the solution.
+The "Ionosphere free" or, as commonly called, "L3" linear combination of the frequencies can eliminate most of the ionosphere error (phase advance, group code delay) in the observables but shouldn't be relied on for the final solution for short baselines because of the additional noise introduced into the solution.
 The time delay of the signal is proportional to the inverse of the frequency squared - that is, higher frequencies are less affected by the ionosphere, and hence the ionospheric time delay for L1 observations (1575.42MHz) is less than for L2 observations (1227.60MHz).
 The L3 wavelength is 48.44 m.
 However, the L2 ionospheric error effect is approximately 1.646 times that of L1 and noise is also increased.
 Still, double differenced L3 combinations can provide the most accurate solution on extended baseline lengths.
-Some GNSS manufacturers even set this switchover to the L3 solution at 5 km.

 4. The integer ambiguity is fixed and initialization of sub-centimeter level positioning begins.
 Covariance matrices can be stored in certain rover configurations to enable post campaign adjustment in the office software (assuming redundancy or baseline connections).
 Continual fixed ambiguity analysis is performed at the rover to verify the integer count.
 Ratio of the best to next best solution is evaluated.
-It is interesting to note that the confidence of a correct integer fix from an on-the fly-initialization is stated by most GNSS hardware manufacturers at 99.9 percent (even though an incorrect set of integer ambiguities can appear to the layman to be a better statistical choice!).
+It is interesting to note that the confidence of a correct integer fix is stated by most GNSS hardware manufacturers at 99.9 percent (even though an incorrect set of integer ambiguities can appear to the layman to be a better statistical choice!).
 RMS values of the solution and vector are produced.
-Once initialized, a subsequent loss of initialization new integer search is considerably enhanced when two or more satellites have been continuously tracked throughout.
+Once initialized, a subsequent loss of initialization and integer search is considerably enhanced when two or more satellites have been continuously tracked throughout.
 One or two surviving double-differenced integers bridge over the loss of initialization.
 This then significantly reduces the number of potential integer combinations and speeds a final integer solution, whereas complete loss of lock starts the ambiguity resolution process over again at step 1.